JPAntonisse/nox-spellenzolder/README.md

 ## About

 <a href="https://www.youtube.com/channel/UCtzMObnv92ni0T_8CHGtDag" target="_BLANK">Nox' Spellenzolder</a> is a Dutch Youtuber giving reviews of boardgames and scoring them.
-With the help of <a href="https://github.com/JPAntonisse/nox-spellenzolder-rating">JPAntonisse/nox-spellenzolder-rating</a> a complete list of scoring is achieved.
+With the help of <a href="https://github.com/JPAntonisse/nox-spellenzolder-rating">JPAntonisse/nox-spellenzolder-rating</a> a list of boardgames with Nox' score is now available under ```results/dataset.csv```.